-Thank you for your request for information above, which we have dealt with under the terms of the Freedom of Information Act 2000.

-I hope the following will answer your query:
+I wish to submit a request for some of the organisation's information around the internal plans and strategy documents around ICT.

+Response:

-- 1. ICT/IM&T/IS Strategy- The IT department strategy or plans, highlights their current and future objectives.
-Please see 3C ICT and Digital Strategy attached. - 2.
-ICT Org Chart- A visual document that present the structure of the IT department, please include name and job titles.
+1. ICT/IM&T/IS Strategy- The IT department strategy or plans, highlights their current and future objectives.
+Please see 3C ICT and Digital Strategy attached.

+2. ICT Org Chart- A visual document that presents the structure of the IT department, please include name and job titles.
 If this cannot be sent, please work towards a structure with job titles.
-Please see attached 3C attached Chart attached. - 3.
-ICT Annual or Business Plan- Like the ICT strategy but is more annually focused.
-Please see 3C ICT and Digital Strategy attached. - 4.
-ICT Capital Programme/budget- A document that shows financials budget on current and future projects.
+Please see attached 3C attached Chart attached.

+3. ICT Annual or Business Plan- Like the ICT strategy but is more annually focused.
+Please see 3C ICT and Digital Strategy attached.

+4. ICT Capital Programme/budget- A document that shows financials budget on current and future projects.
+Please see attached Capital Programme.

 If some of these documents are not valid, please state when the 2020 ICT documents are planned to be published.
-Please see attached Capital Programme.
+You may have received the same request in the past.
+But the information sent has now expired and I required an updated 2020 onwards document.
+Please arrange the same.